Instance Level Configuration

 0444

-File is readable by owner only
+File is readable by owner only0664

 File is readable and writable by owner.
 File is readable by members of the owner's group and any user.